griffithdan/griffithdan.github.io/pages/cv/cv.md

 Griffith, D.M.
 2009.
 A User-Friendly Bioinformatics Pipeline.
 Hudson Valley Life Sciences Conf. (poster)

 ## JOURNALS REVIEWED FOR
-New Phytologist, Global Change Biology, Botany, PLoS ONE, Plant Ecology, Plant and Soil, Annals of Botany, Grassland Science, Journal of Vegetation Science, Quaternary Research, and 9 other journals.
+Proceedings of the National Academy of Sciences, Nature, Ecology Letters, New Phytologist, Methods in Ecology and Evolution, Global Change Biology, Journal of Biogeography, Botany, PLoS ONE, Plant Ecology, Plant and Soil, Annals of Botany, Grassland Science, Ecosystems, Journal of Vegetation Science, Quaternary Research, and 12 other journals.

 ## EDITORIAL
 Lead Guest Associate Editor for Biogeography and Macroecology, Frontiers in Ecology and Evolution, in collaboration with co-editors Colin P Osborne and Christopher J Still, for a special issue entitled “Revisiting the Biome Concept with a Functional Lens.”
+Author of: Griffith & Still (2017) “Cyberinfrastructure challenges at the crossroads of evolution and ecosystem sciences” NSF CI 2030 Request for Information

 ## GRANTS AWARDED
 NSF GRFP: ~$150k